-The reflective measurement model in this study was analysed using Smart PLS 3.2 software to confirm the indicator's loading of each variable.
-From the results of the analysis (Appendix 1), two items from WLB (i.e., WLB1 and WLB2) and four items from work stress (i.e., WS1, WS6, WS7, and WS8) were excluded for further analysis due to their value is lower than cut-off values 0.60 for exploratory research (Moores & Chang, 2006).
+The reflective measurement model in this study was analyzed using SmartPLS 3.2 software to confirm the indicator's loading of each variable.
+From the results of the analysis in Table 1, two items from WLB (i.e., WLB1 and WLB2) and four items from work stress (i.e., WS1, WS6, WS7, and WS8) were excluded for further analysis due to their value is lower than cut-off values 0.60 (Moores & Chang, 2006) for exploratory research.